IonRepo/IonDiff/paper/paper.md

 where $\mathbf{x}_1, \mathbf{x}_2, \dots, \mathbf{x}_N$ are the $N$ data points and $\boldsymbol{\mu}_j$ the mean at $G_j$.

-Therefore, this approach is specially suitable for solid crystals, as the atoms tend to vibrate in spherical groups.
-If it was pretended to study a material which did not verify this statement, the present algorithm allows choosing other clustering schemes such as spectral clustering, which is know for creating non-spherical groups (but rather connected in terms of adjacency).
+Therefore, this approach is particularly well suited for crystals since the atoms tend to fluctuate isotropically around their equilibrium positions.
+For the study of materials in which atoms vibrate strongly anisotropically, the present algorithm also allows choosing other clustering schemes like spectral clustering, which is known to perform well for cases in which group adjacency is relevant.

 Moreover, the optimal number of clusters maximizes the average silhouette’s ratio (that measures the similarity of a point in its own cluster and its dissimilarity in comparison to the others), defined as: